shubhsharma023/Twilio-basics/README.md

 - Use you text editor to performing in your local machine or use [Replit](https://replit.com/) for running online.
 - Open the `main.cs` file and add the dependencies using `dotnet add package twilio` (**this step is must**).
 - You can customize the API using the following commands given below :
-- Add your SID and Authorised token to main.cs.
+- Add your accountSid and authToken to main.cs.
 - Use `dotnet run` command to execute the program.

 ## To send custom message